Robert Ferber

-Robert Ferber was a marketing theorist, statistician, economist, and psychologist.
-He was a Professor of Business at the University of Illinois.
-He was the founding editor-in-chief of Journal of Marketing Research and the second editor of Journal of Consumer Research.
+Robert Ferber was an American marketing theorist, statistician, economist, and psychologist.

+Ferber was a Professor of Business at the University of Illinois, the founding editor-in-chief of Journal of Marketing Research, and the second editor of Journal of Consumer Research.
 He is a former president of the American Marketing Association.
 The Ferber Award given to the best dissertation-based article published in the Journal of Consumer Research is named after him.
 He founded the Survey Research Laboratory (SRL) at University of Illinois.
 He was married to Marianne Ferber.
-He was a fellow of the American Statistical Association.